Salman-Ahmad-Khan/Design-T-Shirt-with-AI/README.md

 ## Get Started

-To get started with Fashionify.ai, simply visit [FashionifyAI](https://fashionifyai.netlify.app/) and begin the design process.
+To get started with Design T-Shirt with AI, simply visit [Design T-Shirt with AI](https://tshirt-desin.netlify.app) and begin the design process.
 No signups or credit cards required.
 Just let your creativity flow and create the T-Shirt design of your dreams.

 ## Usage